Tim O'Brien (footballer)

-Tim O'Brien (born 28 March 1994) is a professional Australian rules footballer who plays for the Western Bulldogs in the Australian Football League (AFL).
-Tall and lean O'Brien is known for his high leaping for high marks.
+Tim O'Brien (born 28 March 1994) is a professional Australian rules footballer who last played for the Western Bulldogs in the Australian Football League.
+A tall utility player, O'Brien is known for his high leaping for high marks.

 Early career

 The red-headed O'Brien used to make 10-hour return car trip to Glenelg to play under-15 games.
 At 16 he played in his first West Gambier senior premiership in the Western Border league.
 West won again the following year with O'Brien playing in the ruck.
 He has a terrific mark and good leg speed, where he recorded the third-best result in agility draft camp.

 AFL career

-Hawthorn selected O'Brien with pick 28 in the 2012 AFL Draft.
+Hawthorn selected O'Brien with pick 28 in the 2012 AFL draft.